-How to return a single rowset (or Single Row) from the SQL tables using the Execute SQL Task in SSIS with an example.
+How to return a single rowset (or Single Row) from the tables using the Execute SQL Task in SSIS with an example.
 It also demonstrates the Result Set option Single Rowset.
-For this SSIS Execute SQL Task Single Rowset demo, we are going to use the Employee table present in the SQL Tutorial database
+For this SSIS Execute SQL Task Single Rowset demo, we are going to use the Employee table present in the database

 Execute SQL Task in SSIS Single Rowset